 "No, no strangers at all..."

-So are the plain yet pointed words of Barbara Baxley’s Lady Pearl, spoken with a wry and wary sense of warning early on in Robert Altman's 1975 opus Nashville.
-In the decades since its debut, Nashville has maintained its acclaimed reputation as a loose, freewheeling document of seventies-era country music culture and the cornucopia of characters who comprise this panoramic time capsule.
+So are the plain yet pointed words of Barbara Baxley’s territorial Lady Pearl, spoken with a wry and wary sense of warning early on in Robert Altman's 1975 Nashville.
+In the decades since its debut, Altman's magnum opus has maintained an acclaimed reputation as a loose, freewheeling document of seventies-era country music culture and the cornucopia of characters who comprise this panoramic time capsule.

-Set in the titular, Tennessee-housed "Country Music Capital of the World," Altman's seminal film is a slyly penetrating study of American disillusion that takes the sprawling, overcrowded shape of a rapturous cinematic revue comprised of variedly eccentric human beings.
-Altman uses his prize twenty-four member ensemble, filled with lots of familiar faces but no spotlight-stealing stars, to sketch a mesmerizingly unconventional human canvas of real, erratic life among Nashville’s insiders and interlopers, capturing the personal and professional crises and everyday mundanities that such lives often entail.
-Nashville thrives on its dispersed array of characters, who are at once unabashedly absurd and then suddenly, remarkably realistic, rejecting any semblance of a tight, traditional narrative and shaping a genuine cinematic rarity in the process: a film that is truly a living, breathing entity.
-It has spawned countless, uneven imitators from the likes of Paul Thomas Anderson, John Sayles, and even Altman himself, all seeking to conjure even an ounce of the magic that Nashville and its many inhabitants seem to so effortlessly radiate.
+Set in Tennessee's titular "Country Music Capital of the World," Altman's seminal film is a slyly penetrating study of American disillusion that takes the sprawling shape of a rapturous cinematic revue, crowded with human beings of various backgrounds, beliefs, and eccentricities.
+Altman utilized his prize 24-member ensemble, filled with lots of familiar and unconventional faces but no spotlight-stealing stars, to sketch a mesmerizing human canvas of real, erratic life among Nashville’s insiders and interlopers, capturing the personal and professional crises and everyday mundanities that such lives often entail.
+Nashville thrives on its scattered characters, many of whom appear unwittingly absurd on the surface when introduced to us, like the butt of a joke they are unaware is being played on them — that is until the moment when Altman allows them to become suddenly and remarkably flesh-and-blood in our eyes, privileging us a condensed glimpse at their anguish, vulnerability, and mettle.
+By concentrating on the unsystematic comings and goings of these people and stoking the improvisational instincts of his actors to construct moments of true, character-shaping spontaneity, Altman rejected any semblance of a tight and traditional narrative and shaped a genuine cinematic rarity in the process: a film that is truly a living, breathing entity.
+Altman's masterpiece has spawned countless imitations from the likes of Paul Thomas Anderson (in Boogie Nights and Magnolia), John Sayles (in Sunshine State), and even Altman himself (in Short Cuts, Gosford Park, and A Prairie Home Companion), who all sought to conjure even an ounce of the vitality that Nashville and its many inhabitants seem to so effortlessly radiate.

-There has always been something much more substantial at work within Nashville, a tough-mindedness to these chaotic proceedings that firmly aligns it with Altman’s other famously trenchant exercises in multi-character surveillance, but whose sobering prescience also manages to differentiate it from some of Altman’s slightly more frivolous entries in this same genre.
-There's an electric current of highly-charged sociopolitical tension that courses through Nashville: the shattered, surreptitious cynicism and high-level bureaucratic con artistry of seventies-era America in the desolate wake of the sixties’ savage, strong-armed political turmoil.
-It is this deep-rooted, far-reaching national strain that keeps on physically pulling Nashville's characters together even as it slowly and simultaneously separates them, and which only makes the film more dimensional, more insightful, and more stunningly prophetic than initially believed.
+There has always been something far more substantial at work within Nashville, an acerbity to its chaotic proceedings that firmly aligns it with Altman’s other famously trenchant, hyperaware exercises in multi-character portraiture, but also a sobering tough-mindedness that manages not only to differentiate it from some of Altman’s more frivolous entries in the same genre but put it in timely dialogue with the era that spawned it.
+"When one considers the films that could be said to speak to the zeitgeist of the seventies, Nashville holds an unassailable spot at the top of the list," writes Jan Stuart in her extensive, behind-the-scenes book The Nashville Chronicles.
+An electric current of highly-charged sociopolitical tension pulses through Nashville, a byproduct of the mounting cynicism and high-level bureaucratic con artistry of a shattered, seventies-era America still mourning and recovering from the savage, strong-armed political turmoil of the sixties, which saw the escalation of a needless war that ended less than two months before Altman’s film was unveiled.
+It is this same deep-rooted, far-reaching national strain, this joint desolation, that pushes Nashville's characters together and then just as quickly tears them apart, only making Altman's film more multidimensional, insightful, and stunningly prophetic than initially believed.

-The tension is there in the words of Lady Pearl, a hostess figure among the tight-knit country music elite and closest confidante to Haven Hamilton (Henry Gibson), the self-styled "Mr. Nashville," a superstar of the Grand Ole Opry, a man small in size but large in stature.
-"No, no strangers at all," Pearl remarks with casual but cautionary offhandedness as she shoos away Geraldine Chaplin’s deliriously daffy BBC reporter Opal, who has just wandered into a recording studio to request an interview with Haven as he records the cornball number "200 Years," in commemoration of the upcoming Bicentennial.
-In this seemingly slight interaction and in many others, there is a glancing but increasingly undeniable ugliness gnawing away at Nashville, a hardened arrogance that is vaguely hinted at in Pearl’s swift dismissal, but is only made clearer shortly after, as Haven curtly upbraids a shaggy-haired, slippery-fingered piano player named "Frog" with the renunciation, "You get your hair cut.
+The tension is right there in the subliminal words of Lady Pearl, a hostess figure within the tight-knit country music circle and the closest confidante to Haven Hamilton (Henry Gibson), the self-styled "Mr. Nashville."
+Haven is a superstar of the Grand Ole Opry, a man small in size but large in stature.
+When Pearl remarks, "No, no strangers at all," she is in the process of shooing away a meddling BBC reporter named Opal, played with delirious daffiness by Geraldine Chaplin.
+Opal has just wandered into a recording studio, without any clearance, to request an interview with Haven, who is in the process of recording a cornball number entitled "200 Years," in commemoration of the upcoming Bicentennial.
+Even in this seemingly slight interaction, there is a glancing but increasingly undeniable ugliness gnawing away at Nashville, a hardened arrogance that is vaguely hinted at in Pearl’s swift dismissal, but is clarified with greater hubris shortly after when Haven curtly upbraids a long-haired, slippery-fingered piano player named "Frog" (Richard Baskin, the film's musical supervisor) with the following renunciation: "You get your hair cut.
 You don’t belong in Nashville."

 Who does belong in Nashville?